dynamofl/adapter_reference/examples/README.md

-# Custom Adapter Examples
+# OpenAI Reference Implementation Examples

-This directory contains example adapters showing how to extend the OpenAI API Proxy to work with different AI providers.
+This directory contains examples showing how to extend or customize the OpenAI API reference implementation for different use cases.

-## Available Adapters
+## Available Examples

+### Custom Client Implementation

+The `custom_client_example.py` file demonstrates how to create a custom OpenAI client implementation that maintains the same interface as the standard OpenAI client but adds custom functionality:

+- Custom authentication mechanisms
+- Enterprise-specific routing logic
+- Request modification and enhancement
+- Custom logging and analytics

+This example shows how to replace the standard OpenAI client with your own implementation while maintaining API compatibility.

 ### Anthropic Claude Adapter